-According to the Restoration Act, grant funds may be used to support "all phases of planning, construction, monitoring, operation, and maintenance of [eligible projects]."
-The Authority interprets "all phases of planning [and] construction" of a project to include acquisition, planning, design, environmental studies, permitting, construction, monitoring and evaluation, operation, scientific studies as part of the project to guide adaptive management, and maintenance.
-In addition, an acquisition may be considered an eligible project.
+According to the Restoration Act, grant funds may be used to support "all phases of a project, including planning, construction, monitoring, operation, and maintenance."
+The Authority interprets "all phases of a project" to include planning, design, environmental studies, permitting, construction, monitoring and evaluation, operation, scientific studies as part of the project to guide adaptive management, and maintenance.